 Please visit www.upenn.edu/commencement/webcast.html to learn more about the webcast.

 Commencement will be held rain or shine.
 In the event of severe weather conditions, only the procession across campus may be cancelled.
-Students must assemble by 8:00 a.m. at the Palestra.
+Students must assemble by 9:30 a.m. at the Palestra.
 Students are free to wear rain gear over their gowns, since they will be seated on the field.
 Guests should come prepared for all weather conditions, including rain and hot sun, since Franklin Field is an outdoor stadium.
 Only a limited amount of covered seating is available, in the top rows of the lower stands under the overhang.
-Please note: due to the heightened security this year, umbrellas are not permitted in the stadium.

 In the event of dangerous weather conditions that threaten personal safety (such as a severe thunderstorm, lightening, or tornado), the ceremony will be delayed.
 In the unlikely event that dangerous conditions are forecast to persist throughout the morning, the ceremony may be moved to the Palestra, where seating would be limited to degree candidates only.
 These steps would be taken only in extreme circumstances.

 If changes are required due to severe weather, details about changes will be communicated by:

 - signs at Hamilton Village (Superblock) and around the campus;

 - announcements on the University's emergency information line (215) 898-MELT, the Commencement information line (215) 573-GRAD, and radio station KYW (1060 AM); and

 Alcoholic beverages and smoking are prohibited in Franklin Field.